Pylons/colander/docs/defaults.rst

 structure.
 The consumer of the deserialization must anticipate this and deal with the special :attr:`colander.null` value in the output however it sees fit.

+Note that deserialization of the null value never invokes a validator.

 Deserialization Combinations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~